 With views of Hyde Park, Lancaster London puts its guests at the very centre of this vibrant city.
 Along with the hotel’s central location and luxury bedrooms, the website also needed to promote Lancaster London as a venue for fine dining, meetings and events.

-Designed to give the user the feel of a tablet app, the website features a fullscreen background image with fixed navigation and sidebar.
+Designed to give the feel of a tablet app, the website features a fullscreen background image with fixed navigation and sidebar.
 Smaller details like an icon for the home link, a slide-out share menu and large buttons reinforce this theme.
 The website is also responsive to tablet size with a separate mobile website.

-A name known the world over, The Ritz Club is one of the most luxurious private members clubs, combining the greatest gaming experience with the finest food and drink.
+A name known the world over, The Ritz Club is one of the most luxurious private member’s clubs, combining the greatest gaming experience with the finest food and drink.
 The website needed to illustrate this while connecting it with The Ritz brand.

 A large header image area was used throughout the website to give users a feel for the hotel.
 Fullscreen background images of the hotel’s surroundings show off the natural beauty of the area.